-That’s when the other monster strikes.
-Courageously Granny tries to fight it off, but the un-dead are stronger than any living and Granny doesn’t stand a chance.
+That is when the monster strikes.
+Courageously Granny tries to fight it off, but she is old and not very fit.
+The un-dead are stronger than any living and Granny doesn’t stand a chance.
 She is held in a tight grip, kept from using her arms.

-The beast bares its rotten teeth and lunges towards her face.
+The creature bares its rotten teeth and lunges towards her face.

 She realizes there’s no way out of this.
 The zombie will rip her throat out and she’ll become a braindead walker, too.
 If it doesn’t feed on her brain of course.
 Because then she won’t become anything but a rotting corpse…

 Missy puts her hands over her ears to shut out her sister’s bloodcurdling scream of pure terror.
 Maybe she should just leave.
 There will probably be a lot more screaming and bloodshed and she doesn’t want to bear witness to it.
 She starts backing out of her hiding place but suddenly she stops, feeling the blood drain from her face.